This Version Posted: February 11, 2021

 Clean and disinfect frequently touched surfaces twice per day

-- In addition to routine cleaning, high-touch surfaces should be cleaned and disinfected twice per day and when visibly dirty.
+- In addition to routine cleaning and disinfecting, high-touch surfaces should be cleaned and disinfected twice per day and when visibly dirty.

-- High-touch surfaces can include: doorknobs, elevator buttons, light switches, toilet handles, counters, hand rails, touch screen surfaces and keypads.
+- High-touch surfaces include, but are not limited to: doorknobs, elevator buttons, light switches, toilet handles, counters, hand rails, touch screen surfaces and keypads.

-- In addition to routine cleaning, check with your organization for any specific protocols for cleaning for COVID-19.
+- In addition to routine cleaning and disinfecting, check with your organization for any specific protocols for cleaning and disinfecting for COVID-19.

 - Break down grease and remove organic material from the surface.

 - Can be purchased with cleaner and disinfectant combined in a single product.
 These products are called ‘cleaner disinfectants.’

 - Have chemicals that kill most germs.

 - Applied after the surfaces have been cleaned.

-- Have combined cleaners and disinfectants in one solution.
+- Have combined cleaners and disinfectants in the same wipe.

 - May become dry due to fast drying properties.
-Should be discarded if they become dry.
+They should not be used if they become dry.